paulbuttler/dslab-project4/README.md

 ```bash
 python tools/preprocess/generate_ldmks.py --hand
 ```

-This process can take a significant amount of time to complete.
+This process can take a few hours to complete.

-### Parametric Human Body Model
-Download the MANO and extended SMPL+H models from the [MANO download page](https://mano.is.tue.mpg.de/download.php).

-Follow the instructions [here](https://github.com/vchoutas/smplx/blob/main/tools/README.md) to merge the neutral SMPL+H model used in AMASS with MANO parameters.
-Create the folder `src/models/smplx/params/smplh/` and place the created `SMPLH_NEUTRAL.pkl` file inside.

 ## Visualization